 Hyuganatsu is a sweet, juicy citrus variety often eaten raw the way a grapefruit would, cut in half and maybe with sugar sprinkled on top.
 It is light yellow in color and about the size of an orange.
 Like the mikan, it is a refreshing way to stave off natsubate, which is why we added Hyuganatsu Jelly to the “Citrus Refresh” Classic Bokksu.
 There are theories that the variety stems (haha, more plant puns) from a mutated Yuzu, or a chance cross of a Yuzu and Pomelo.

 This sharp citrus variety is closely related to the Yuzu but has the tart bite of a lemon.
 It’s often used in Japanese food as an alternative to vinegar on dishes like sashimi, cooked fish, and hot pot.
 It is mainly grown in Oita Prefecture, where certain regions are home to 200 and 300-year-old trees!
 Outside of Oita it can be a little pricey and is regarded as a delicacy.
+Its sourness makes it a great flavoring for buttery treats like this Oita Kabosu Sable.

 This is probably the weirdest citrus fruit you will ever see!
 Its name in Japanese (and Chinese, Korean, and Vietnamese) translates literally to “Buddha’s Hand” because of its fingerlike tendrils of citrus that look like an open hand when ripe.
 It’s mostly prized for its fragrance, and the unripe “closed hand” is given as an offering in Buddhist temples as a symbol of prayer.
 It has very little pulp and juice, so it isn’t popular for eating, but the zest can be used to add flavor to many dishes or candied as a sweet snack.

 These are just a handful of Japan’s citrus fruits, let alone all the other fruits they’ve become known for (square watermelon anyone?).
 Unfortunately, many of these fruits aren’t available in the US (yet, fingers crossed), so you’ll have to find another way to battle your natsubate.
-We recommend long naps, kakigori (shaved ice), and our “Citrus Refresh” Bokksu (obviously)!
+We recommend long naps, kakigori (shaved ice), and our “Citrus Summer” Bokksu (obviously)!